 The Catalan Cuisine

-After our active morning, we headed for lunch to a local restaurant El Caliu in the small town of Taull.
+After our active morning, we headed for lunch to a local restaurant El Caliu Taull in the small town of Taull.

 You know how much I love trying local food in the Spanish villages.
 This time, we enjoyed two gems of Catalan Cuisine – vianda ( also called escudella in Spanish, which is a traditional meat and vegetable stew and soup) and mel i mato (a Catalan dessert made of cottage cheese and honey).